 What we like: Bright light that’s versatile for both commuting and mountain biking.

-What we don’t: Batteries take a while to recharge.
+What we don’t: Pricey and batteries take a while to recharge.

-With its bright output, quality construction, and modern features that excel both on the road and singletrack, Bontrager’s Ion Pro RT headlight grabs our top spot.
-The versatility of the design really makes it stand out: its 1,300-lumen output is great for all types of night riding, the included handlebar mount is easy to use and very secure, and its strong, versatile beam nicely balances spot and flood characteristics.
-And considering that it’s a one-light solution for everything from your daily commutes to serious mountain bike rides, the Ion Pro’s $120 price tag amounts to a solid value.
+With its bright output, quality construction, and modern features that excel both on a road or singletrack, Trek's Ion Pro RT headlight grabs our top spot.
+The versatility of the design really makes it stand out: Its 1,300-lumen output is great for all types of night riding, the included handlebar mount is easy to use and very secure, and its strong, versatile beam nicely balances spot and flood characteristics.
+And considering that it’s a one-light solution for everything from your daily commutes to serious mountain bike rides, the Ion Pro’s $140 price tag becomes a bit easier to swallow.

 In addition to its well-rounded light performance, the Ion Pro RT has a full suite of useful features.
 To start, it’s one of the few options in our round-up that supports Bluetooth-equipped devices (like a GPS bike computer), which is great for checking on battery life and adjusting modes on the fly.
-The Bontrager also features orange side markers that help you stand out at road crossings.
-If we were to nitpick, the light is a bit heavy to attach to a helmet for rough mountain bike trails and its recharge times are fairly long at 7 to 15 hours.
+The Trek also features orange side markers that help you stand out at road crossings.
+If we were to nitpick, this light is a bit heavy to attach to a helmet for rough mountain bike trails and its recharge time is long at 7 hours.
 Otherwise, it checks all the boxes we look for in a quality headlight.

 Best Budget Bike Light